 SSM will not be replaced, and it will continue as a separate application.
 Data will flow between Aspen and SSM.
 SSM activities include but are not limited to Special Education Referrals, Evaluations, IEPs, 504 Plans and Service Capture.

-We will transition to the new system over winter break of the 2018-2019 SY.
-All data from IMPACT will be converted into Aspen over break, and staff will use the new system when they return in January 2019.
+We will transition to the new system over spring break of the 2018-2019 SY.
+All data from IMPACT will be converted into Aspen over break, and staff will use the new system when they return on April 22nd, 2019.

 We need to give schools and teachers ample time to train in Aspen, and the three month gap of summer doesn’t allow us to provide the training required to implement a new system at the beginning of the school year.
 Scheduling and registration and enrollment are complex and time intensive tasks, and we want schools to perform them for the first time once they are experienced with the system.